python-trio/trio/docs/source/reference-core.rst

 ~~~~~~~~

 These classes are all guaranteed to be "fair", meaning that when it
-comes time to choose who's next to acquire a lock, get an item from a
+comes time to choose who will be next to acquire a lock, get an item
-queue, etc., then it always goes to the task which has been waiting
+from a queue, etc., then it always goes to the task which has been
-longest.
+waiting longest.
 It's `not entirely clear
 <https://github.com/njsmith/trio/issues/54>`__ whether this is the
 best choice, but for now that's how it works.